 We’ve lost that kindness feeling

-Call me a Debbie Downer, but I’m not the only one.
+Call me a Debbie Downer, but I’m not the only one who thought kindness was dead.
 A survey conducted by Kindness USA shows that over half of Americans feel kindness has deteriorated in the last decade.
 And only 25 percent think that their fellow citizens are kind people.
 Our perception of politicians and business leaders is even worse, with only five percent of people identifying political and corporate leaders as kind.
 Basically, there is a widespread belief that kindness is a thing of the past.

 That’s where Logothetis aims to prove me, and the rest of us kindness doubters wrong.
 He knows that kindness isn’t dead and he won’t rest until the truth is known.